AyrA/Gemini/README.md

 # Gemini

-This project is a full Gemini client implementation.
+This project is a full Gemini client and server implementation.

+## Client

-## Features
+### Features

 *Features marked with an asterisk are either planned or under construction*